se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### Benefit: Simplified MVC pattern and reduced coding.

 Angular framework is embedded with original MVC (Model-View-Controller) software architectural setup.
 However, it is not according to the established standards.
-Angular does not ask developers to split an application into different MVC components and build a code that could unite them.
+Angular does not ask developers to split an application into different MVC components and write code that could unite them.

 ![MVC Pattern](https://www.grazitti.com/assets/2018/06/reasons-5.jpg)